-TO: The Honorable John Thurston, Secretary of State State Capitol, Room 026 Little Rock, Arkansas 72201-1094 in the Nonpartisan General Election to be held on .
+(Sample Petition) Judicial Candidate Justice of the Supreme Court in the Nonpartisan General Election to be placed on the ballot as a Candidate for the Office of Supreme Court Justice, Position \\\\ be held on \\\\\\.
 Each of us for himself or herself says: I have personally signed this petition; I am a registered voter of the State of Arkansas, and my printed name, date of birth, residence, city or town of residence, and date of signing are correctly written after my signature.